 - Protecting Families: Congresswoman Slaughter believes that immigration enforcement efforts should focus on removing dangerous criminals rather than breaking up families.
-Prioritizing the removal of those who pose a threat to our communities ensures that we use our limited resources as efficiently as possible.
+Prioritizing the removal of those who pose a threat to our communities ensures that we use resources as efficiently as possible.

 - Fighting Human Trafficking: Congresswoman Slaughter is a powerful advocate in Congress for survivors of human trafficking.
 Even though we may not hear about these crimes on the nightly news, they occur daily in our communities and around the country.
 Congresswoman Slaughter was among the first in Congress to bring attention to the issue of human trafficking and remains focused on ending this horrible cycle, especially among children and agricultural workers.

 - Defending Immigrants from Sexual Assault and Domestic Violence: Congresswoman Slaughter works to ensure all men and women are protected from domestic violence and sexual assault, regardless of their immigration status.
 Protections for immigrants were expanded in the 2013 Violence Against Women Act reauthorization.

 - Trafficking Victims Protection Act (TVPA): Congresswoman Slaughter co-authored the Trafficking Victims Protection Act in 2000.
 It was the first comprehensive federal law to address human trafficking, and it focuses on prevention, protection, and prosecution.
 Under this law, she secured a $310,000 grant in 2104 for the Worker Justice Center of New York, which provides legal services for survivors of human trafficking in agriculture.